K4TEL/geo-twitter/README.md

     - `model_trainer.py` - training and evaluation of the models

 - `train_bert.py` - command line parameters input, entry point for training and evaluation
-- `input_entry.py` - entry point for single text prediction
+- `input_entry.py` - entry point for single text prediction using local or HF repository models

 Additional: